 Teachers often have to purchase their own supplies when decorating their classrooms or creating lesson plans.
 Even standard office supplies, like pens and paper, can sometimes come out of a teacher’s personal savings.

-While the U.S. government gives a $250 tax credit to teachers for any school supplies they buy, some end up surpassing this amount.
-Recently, 94% of public school teachers reported they dipped into their own funds to pay for class supplies.
-On average, teachers spent $479 out of pocket, with nearly 10% reportedly spending more than $1,000.
+While the U.S. government gives a $250 tax credit to teachers for school supplies they buy, many surpass this amount.
+Recently, 94% of public school educators reported that they dipped into their own funds to pay for class supplies.
+On average, teachers spend $479 out of pocket, with nearly 10% reportedly spending more than $1,000 a year.

-12 Grants for Teachers
+12 Grants for Educators

-More Grants Are Available
+More Grants are Available!

 Discover more grants available to teachers at GrantWatch.com.
 Grants are also available for preschools, elementary schools, high schools, and post-secondary education (IHEs).
 As the school holidays end, we look forward to the new term and those going back to school!